vit-research-group/vit-research-group.github.io/_pages/home.md

   </a>
 </div>

-The vital areas of our research cover nanotechnology, catalysis, atmospheric chemistry, optics, materials physics and biophysics (see [Research](research)).
-We have also partnered with many theoretical and experimental groups, that span academic and industrial institutions (see [Collaborations](Collaborations)).
-To foster the importance of science in the academic community, we also conduct research for undergraduate science students, by exposing them to the fascinating world of computational modeling techniques.
+The vital areas of our research cover nanotechnology, catalysis, atmospheric chemistry, optics, materials physics, and biophysics (see [Research](research)).
+We collaborate well with many theoretical and experimental groups, both on and off campus (see [Collaborations](Collaborations)).

 We are located at the Department of Chemistry, CMS College, Kottayam (*an autonomous college affiliated to Mahatma gandhi University Kottayam*).
 Founded in **1817**, the [CMS College](https://cmscollege.ac.in/) is now one of the largest colleges in Kerala with 23 departments offering 47 courses for 2521 students, 138 teaching faculty members and 35 administrative staffs.